What is a Term Insurance Claim?

 - Concealing crucial medical conditions from the insurer while purchasing the policy.

-- If the policyholder has not paid the premiums of the plan due to which, it lapses.
+- If the policyholder has not paid the premiums of the plan, it lapses.

 - Hiding unhealthy lifestyle habits such as smoking and alcohol consumption.